-Our great expectations for student learning can be evidenced in the District’s commitment to offering a transitional kindergarten program.
+Our great expectations for student learning can be evidenced in the District’s commitment to offering a transitional kindergarten program at each school.
 We are very excited that our youngest students will have the opportunity to participate in a full-day Transitional Kindergarten program with increased instructional time; this program will follow the kindergarten curriculum while adding a developmental focus taught at a pace designed to meet the children's individual social and emotional needs.
-It is an option for those students who turn age five between July 1, 2012 and December 2, 2012, and whose parents believe their child is not ready socially or academically for an academic kindergarten program.
+It is an option for those students who turn age five between July 1, 2014 and December 2, 2014, and whose parents believe their child is not ready socially or academically for an academic kindergarten program.

 About the District

 What a special place Savanna School District is!
 Encompassing parts of the cities of Anaheim, Buena Park, Cypress and Stanton, Savanna School District is an elementary school district with approximately 2400 students.
 These students attend one of our four schools: Cerritos, Hansen, Holder and Twila Reid Schools.
 We also serve about 250 preschoolers in state and privately-run preschools on our campuses.